torrejonv/teranode/docs/services/validator.md

 2. **gRPC**: Google's Remote Procedure Call system, used here for server-client communication.
 It enables the server to expose specific methods that clients can call remotely.

-3. **DRPC and fRPC**: These are alternative RPC frameworks to gRPC.
-DRPC (developed by Storj) is designed to be simpler and more efficient than gRPC, while fRPC is a framework for creating RPC servers and clients.
+3. **fRPC**: These are alternative RPC frameworks to gRPC. fRPC is a framework for creating RPC servers and clients.

 4. **Kafka (by Apache)**: A distributed streaming platform (optionally) used here for message handling.
 Kafka is used for distributing transaction validation data to the block assembly.